Skip to content

 This route is popular because it is close to Kathmandu and does not require technical climbing.

-Culture and Local People
+Culture and Life style of Local People

 The Langtang Valley is mainly inhabited by the Tamang people, who follow a rich Tibetan Buddhist culture.
 Their traditions, monasteries, prayer flags, and daily lifestyle reflect a deep connection with the mountains.
 Visitors can experience warm hospitality, local food, and authentic Himalayan culture throughout the trek.
+The cultural experiences that trekkers learn during the trek are;

 • Buddhist monasteries and prayer flags